-HISTORY: Jane Doe is a 76 year old woman with a complex past medical history including coronary artery disease with a history of MIs times two in the past , a history of DVT back in 1974 , hypertension , rheumatoid arthritis , gout and history of atrial fibrillation and atrial flutter as well as onset adult diabetes mellitus.
+HISTORY: Jane Doe is a 76 year old woman with a complex past medical history including coronary artery disease with a history of MIs times two in the past , a history of DVT back in 1974 , hypertension , rheumatoid arthritis , gout and history of atrial fibrillation and atrial flutter as well as onset adult t diabetes mellitus.
 She presented to the XXX Community Hospital on the day of admission complaining of an umbilical bulge over the past several weeks.
 This umbilical bulge had been increasing somewhat in size , but had not bothered her and was always reducible.
 However , over the preceding weekend it became incarcerated and then became somewhat painful.
-It was not associated with any nausea or vomiting and she reported that she was having normal bowel movements even in the face of this problem.
-She presented initially to the XXX County Health Center and was admitted with the diagnosis of incarcerated umbilical hernia.
+It was not associated with any nausea or vomiting and she reported that she was admitted with the diagnosis of incarcerated umbilical hernia.

-PAST MEDICAL HISTORY: I. Coronary artery disease with a history of MI times two in the past with a recent echocardiogram on I 2/8 showing an EF of 55-60%.
+PAST MEDICAL HISTORY: 1.
+Coronary artery disease with a history of MI times two in the past with a recent echocardiogram on 1 2/8 showing an EF of 55-60%.
 2. History of DVT in 1974.
 3. Hypertension.
 4. Rheumatoid arthritis.
 5. Gout.
 6. Atrial fibrillation and atrial flutter on Coumadin.
 7. Adult onse t diabetes mellitus.

-PAST SURGICAL HISTORY: I. Status post appendectomy.
+PAST SURGICAL HISTORY: 1.
+Status post appendectomy.
 2. Status post mitral valve replacement with St. Jude valve.
 3. Left hip fracture repair.
 4. Status post mitral valve commissurotomy in 1965.

-MEDICATIONS ON ADMISSION: Lasix 80 mg a day , sublingual nitroglycerin p.r.n. , Propafenone 225 mg t.i.d. , Lopressor 150 mg b.i.d. , Lisinopril 10 mg a day and Micronase 10 mg b.i.d. , Isordil 40 mg t.i.d. , Coumadin 5 mg a day with 2-1/2 mg every Sunday.
+MEDICATIONS ON ADMISSION: Lasix 80 mg a day , sublingual nitroglycerin p.r.n., Propafenone 225 mg t.i.d., Lopressor 150 mg b.i.d., Lisinopril 10 mg a day and Micronase 10 mg b.i.d., Isordil 40 mg t.i.d., Coumadin 5 mg a day with 2-1/2 mg every Sunday.